wikimedia/mediawiki-libs-Message/README.md

 - **ScalarParam** represents a single-valued parameter, such as a text string, a number, or another message.
 - **ListParam** represents a list of values, which will be joined together with appropriate separators.
-It has a "list type" (using constants defined in the **ListType** class) defining the desired separators.
+It has a “list type” (using constants defined in the **ListType** class) defining the desired separators.

 #### Machine-readable messages